mf5y/iosemoji/README.md

 # iOS Emoji
-Magisk module to systemlessly replaces the system emoji font with Apple's iOS emojis.
+Magisk module to systemlessly replace the system emoji font with Apple's iOS emojis.

 Currently even with: iOS 13.2